How Long Does an Accident Stay on Your Insurance?

 How the Lookback Window Varies by Factor

 The three-to-five-year window is not a fixed rule.
-Your insurer's lookback policy, accident severity, your state's DMV retention laws, accident forgiveness coverage and whether you have multiple accidents all move the timeline.
+Your insurer's lookback policy and accident severity both move the timeline, as do your state's DMV retention laws and whether you have accident forgiveness coverage or multiple accidents on record.
 Some insurers look back only three years for rate purposes; others use a five-year or longer window.
 The DMV may retain the record for 10 years or more, but that retention period does not directly affect your premium.
 Only your insurer's lookback window determines how long you pay a surcharge.
-The following factors extend or shorten that period.
+These factors extend or shorten that period.

 carInsurance icon